buzden/idris2-swirl/README.md

 Usage of `Void` as the output type effectively simply turns out this facility, turning such `Swirl` into an analogue of `EitherT e m r` with extended [error handling](#error-handling-and-bracket-pattern) facilities.

+### Special case of `Swirlie`

+When `Swirl` is used mostly as a stream, the result value is not significant, but should be present (unlike previously shown `Void` case).
+Most useful type here is thought to be `Unit`, or `()`.

+For this a type synonym `Swirlie` is created.
+`Swirlie m e o` is purely `Swirl m e () o`.

+> **Note**
+>
+> Thus, an example above of the whole file can be represented shortly as `Swirlie IO FileError String`.
+> Equivalent of `LazyList a` would be `Swirlie Identity Void a`

+### Result-biased variant

+`Swirl` type is output-biased.
+Sometimes, one need to have a result-biased type instead.

+There is a type `Whirl m e o r`, which is, in fact, an equivalent of `Swirl m e r o`, i.e. it is the same except for the order of type arguments.

+There are conversion functions `toWhirl` and `toSwirl` to convert the both ways.
+These conversions are meant to be zero-cost.

+Also, analogous to `Swirlie`, there is a special case `Whirlie m e r`, which is a synonym to `Whirl m e Void r`, i.e. this is a `Whirl` which does not emit output values.

 ## Type alignments